Guardians place AL-leading hitter Steven Kwan on injured list, promote top prospect Kyle Manzardo

 CLEVELAND (AP) — The Guardians are losing their extraordinary leadoff hitter for a bit and adding one with power and potential.

-Cleveland placed outfielder Steven Kwan, who leads the AL with a .353 average, on the 10-day injured list Monday with a strained hamstring he sustained while running down a fly ball over the weekend.
+Cleveland placed outfielder Steven Kwan, who leads the AL with a .353 average, on the 10-day injured list Monday with a left hamstring strain he sustained while running down a fly ball over the weekend.

+Kwan felt tightness in his hamstring and was pulled from Saturday's win over the Angels as a precaution.
+An MRI revealed an acute strain and the Guardians said Kwan likely will be out for up to one month.

+Kwan said he had hamstring issues while playing at Oregon State and in the minors.

-Kwan's injury is giving the team a chance to promote hard-hitting prospect Kyle Manzardo, who has been bashing minor league pitchers this season and will now join a Cleveland lineup that can use some middle muscle.
+His injury is a blow to the AL Central-leading Guardians, but it's giving the team a chance to promote hard-hitting prospect Kyle Manzardo, who has been bashing minor league pitchers this season and will now join a Cleveland lineup that can use some middle muscle.

 The Guardians have been one of the season's early surprise teams — they're 22-12 heading into their series opener against Detroit — with Kwan a big reason for the club's fast start.